 - place on top of the pan with simmering water.

 - Stir continuously while the chocolate melts.

-- just before all the chocolate is melted, removed the pan or bowl from the heat.
+- just before all the chocolate is melted, remove the pan or bowl from the heat.

-- Continue to stir until chocolate is melted.
+- Continue to stir until the chocolate is melted.

 - **Be careful not to get any water into the chocolate as it will cause it to seize.

 Howmake Low Carb Chocolate Cheesecake – Image gallery

 To add to the appearance when serving, add a dollop of the whipped topping and a couple of strawberry slices.
 To drizzle chocolate onto the serving plate, put about 2 teaspoons of chocolate chips into a small Ziploc bag and melt them in the microwave.
 Clip a tiny hole in the corner of the bag and quickly drizzle over the plate in a back-and-forth motion.